Free interactive D&D 5e SRD stat block

 How to run Panther

-Use the geography.
-Walk 50 ft. and climb 40 ft. mean the panther starts on a tree branch or a rafter, watching the party walk underneath.
-Roll Stealth at +7 against passive Perceptions; if the panther wins, the first PC within 50 ft. of its drop point is on the ground with a cat on top of them before they get to act.
+Use geography.
+Walk 50 feet and climb 40 feet mean the panther starts on a tree branch or rafter, watching.
+Roll Stealth at +7 against passive Perceptions; if the panther wins, the first PC within 50 feet of its position is on the ground with a cat on top before they get to act.
 At low levels that single round can end someone.

-Run the panther as the executioner of a larger jungle scene, not as the whole encounter.
+Run the panther as an executioner in a larger scene, not as the whole encounter.
 A scout cult uses one as their tracker.
-A drow patrol has trained one to climb walls in the Underdark and pounce on the party's torchbearer.
-The panther costs 50 XP and is a CR 1/4 line item, but it changes the texture of the bigger encounter completely.
+A drow patrol has trained one to climb walls in the Underdark and pounce on the torchbearer.
+The panther costs 50 XP but changes the texture of the bigger encounter completely.

 The panther flees as soon as it is hurt.
 With 13 HP it cannot trade and it knows it.
-Once a PC connects, the cat breaks off at 50 ft. of speed, climbs the nearest vertical surface at 40 ft., and is gone before the party rolls initiative for round two.
+Once a PC connects, the cat breaks off at 50 feet of speed, climbs the nearest vertical surface at 40 feet, and is gone before round two.
 The party will not catch it.
 That escape is the encounter, because the same panther can come back the next night.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.